 - License suspension

 Losing your license can make it challenging to get to work or other important obligations regularly and on time.
 Additionally, if you drive as part of your job duties, you may be fired or may have a difficult time finding a new job with a DUI conviction on your record.
 When you get your license back, you may face astronomical insurance rates and other ancillary costs.

+When searching for a defense attorney, you really have to do your homework.
+Don’t assume that all attorneys are good at their jobs.
 The possible penalties of a DUI conviction only increase if you have prior convictions, so it is essential to prevent even a single conviction whenever you can.
 At The Zeiger Firm, we have many ways to defend against a DUI charge including proving an unlawful stop, challenging chemical test results, challenging a police officer’s testimony and observations, among many others.
 We can help reduce the consequences of a DUI case, so please contact us as soon as possible after an arrest.

 Representing the Rights of Individuals Accused of Assault

 When you think of assault, you may first think of a brief physical altercation–like a bar fight–that causes minimal harm and for which you face minimal penalties.
 In reality, assault charges can be serious and a conviction can have lasting consequences.
 Pennsylvania assault laws are complicated and charges can be issued even if you caused no harm to another person.
 In fact, you can be charged with assault if you only cause someone else to fear imminent harm.